Round 2017-1 was the final round of grants

-The Ministry of Foreign Affair’s funding of the individual travel grants to Danish Master students terminates in 2017 and consequently the presently open Call for Applications to travel grants will be the final.
+The Ministry of Foreign Affairs of Denmark’s funding of the individual travel grants to Danish Master students terminated in 2017.
+Due to this priority, the round 2017-1 of Call for Applications to travel grants was the final to be applied for through Danida Fellowship Centre.

-Danida travel grants are awarded to Master Students enrolled at Danish institutions for higher education doing field studies as part of their Master thesis in a developing country.
-Read all about the conditions for applying in the Guidelines above.
-One of the conditions is that the field study trips must take place in a developing country, which is in countries with a GNI value less than USD 3,300 per capita, being the threshold for being a developing country, as set by the World Bank.
-Link to: List of countries’ GNI values for 2015, as stated in the Guidelines, page 3.
+Until 2017, one of the conditions was that the field study trip had to take place in a developing country, which is in countries with a GNI value less than USD 3,300 per capita, being the threshold for being a developing country, as set by the World Bank.
+Link to: List of countries’ GNI values for 2015, as stated in the Conditions, page 3.

-Latest two weeks after your return to Denmark after the field study trip, recipients of travel grants must submit a complete reporting about the field study project by letter to DFC.
+Latest two weeks after your return to Denmark after the field study trip, recipients of travel grants must submit a complete reporting and accounts concerning the field study by letter to DFC.

 In case you have returned to Denmark from your field study trip already before your application has been assessed and you have received a Letter of Grant by e-mail from DFC, your reporting will to be handed over to DFC within two weeks from the date of the Letter of Grant.